petecarapetyan/webappwriter/docs/rocket-themes/index.md

 # Rocket Themes || 10

 _**This page is almost entirely TLDR to explain why I created these rocket themes**_ and what the themes are, and are not, about.
-[Thumbnails](/rocket-themes/all/thumbnails/) might be more interesting for a first 10 second peek.
+[Thumbnails](/rocket-themes/all/thumbnails/) or even [Installation](/rocket-themes/all/installation/) might be more interesting for a first 10 second look.

 This page also covers some of the pitfalls.